webplatform/docs-wpd/Example_Pages/DOM_Interface_Leaf/index.md

 '''appendChild()''' is one of the fundamental methods of web programming using the DOM.
 The '''appendChild()''' method inserts a new node into the DOM structure of a document, and is the second part of the one-two, create-and-append process so central to building web pages programmatically.

+This method is accessible at run time.
+If elements are removed at run time, before the closing tag is parsed, areas of the document might not render.

 ==Specifications==
 {| class="wikitable"
 |-